swcarpentry/git-novice/05-history.md

 > modifications she made this morning "broke" the script and it no longer runs.
 She has spent
 > ~ 1hr trying to fix it, with no luck...
 >
-> Luckily, she has been keeping track of her revisions using Git!
+> Luckily, she has been keeping track of her project's versions using Git!
 Which commands below will
 > let her recover the last committed version of her Python script called
 > `data_cruncher.py`?
 >